d3x0r/SACK/README.md

 Exposed through interop to V8 through Node.js...

 - As a Node addon/V8 extension with [FS,Networking,Sqlite,ODBC,more](https://github.com/d3x0r/sack.vfs), or as a [NPM package](npmjs.org/package/sack.vfs).
+- As a Node addon/V8 extension with [Adds GUI](https://github.com/d3x0r/sack.vfs), or as a [NPM package](npmjs.org/package/sack-gui).

+Both projects build with the same source - a separate CMakeLists is used to build the gui version, using a version of SACK pulled from github; rather than the amalgamation included.

 ## How To Build